Change These 5 Facebook Settings to Protect Your Privacy

 B) Delete Contacts Uploaded to Facebook

-YOU CAN ALSO DELETE YOUR UPLOADED CONTACTS FROM FACEBOOK.
-If you’ve ever used Messenger and allowed it access to your contacts, you will find your entire contact list on Facebook.
 You can click this link and see all of your uploaded contacts.
 Fortunately, Facebook lets you delete this as well in just two clicks, click on Delete All, Confirm it and you’re done.

 C) Download your Facebook Data

-The point is Facebook has a lot of a personal data.
-It’s basically a history of your life ever since you joined the social media platform.
 But don’t take our word for it; you can even download a copy of your Facebook data from your Account Settings.
-But be warned, it will scare you, it scared us as well.
+But be warned, it may scare you.
+It scared us as well.

 Besides, just downloading your Facebook data, you can also transfer your Photos and Videos from Facebook to Google Photos.

-Protect Your Privacy By Changing Facebook Settings
+Protect Your Privacy By Changing 5 Facebook Settings